Zhuge Liang's Southern Campaign: In popular culture

-A popular legend tells of how Zhuge Liang invented the mantou, a kind of steamed bun, during this campaign.
+A popular legend tells of how Zhuge Liang invented the mantou, a kind of steamed bun, during the campaign.
 It probably rose from the fact that the name mantou (饅頭 (馒头, mántóu)) is homonymous with mantou (蠻頭 (蛮头, mántóu, barbarian's head)).
-The story tells that, on the way back after the campaign, Zhuge Liang and the Shu army came to a swift-flowing river which defied all attempts to cross it.
-Locals informed him that he must sacrifice 50 men and throw their heads into the river to appease the river deity, who will then allow them to cross.
-As Zhuge Liang did not want to cause further bloodshed, he ordered buns shaped roughly like human heads – round with a flat base – to be made and thrown into the river.
+The story tells that on the way back after the campaign, Zhuge Liang and the Shu army came to a swift-flowing river which defied all attempts to cross it.
+Locals informed him that he must sacrifice 50 men and throw their heads into the river to appease the river deity, which will then allow them to cross.
+As Zhuge Liang did not want to cause further bloodshed, he ordered buns shaped roughly like human heads, round with a flat base, to be made and thrown into the river.
 After a successful crossing, he named the bun "barbarian's head", which evolved into the present-day mantou.